juliensimon/work-history/2003_schlumberger_sema/README.md

 # SchlumbergerSema (2003)

-This directory contains legacy work artifacts from Julien Simon's time at **SchlumbergerSema**, where he worked on Java Card reverse engineering tools and filesystem implementations.
+This directory contains legacy work artifacts from Julien Simon's time at **SchlumbergerSema**, where he worked on Java Card reverse engineering tools.

 ## Contents